improving study skills

 Schedule it.
 Don't let studying become just another item on the to-do list that remains undone.
 Schedule a regular time and place.
 Keep distractions to a minimum.

 Studying is really about developing a set of habits and skills that work best for you.
-Like any habit, it can be difficult to get into a routine, but stick with it and you'll find it gets easier.
+Like any habit, you may find difficulty in developing a routine, but stay the course, and you will succeed.

 Source: ACT's News You Can Use